rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

     they are more likely to make `T` not trivially constructible, and thus hinder optimizations.

-Note that this differs from std::linalg's algorithms, where "[a] value-initialized object of linear algebra value type shall act as the additive identity" ([linalg.reqs.val] 3).
+Note that this differs from `std::linalg`'s algorithms, where "[a] value-initialized object of linear algebra value type shall act as the additive identity" ([linalg.reqs.val] 3).
-However, std::linalg does not take user-defined binary operators;
+However, `std::linalg` does not take user-defined binary operators;
 it always uses `operator+` for reductions.
-Also, std::linalg needs "zero" for reasons other than reductions, e.g., for supporting user-defined complex number types (_`imag-if-needed`_).
+Also, `std::linalg` needs "zero" for reasons other than reductions, e.g., for supporting user-defined complex number types (_`imag-if-needed`_).
 For these reasons, we think it's reasonable to make a different design choice for numeric range algorithms than for `std::linalg`.